October 2, 2020

 Apache Struts 2

-Apache Struts 2, released in October 2006, is the second generation of the Apache Struts framework..
-It was developed alongside Apache Struts 1, with its first release appearing two years before the last release of Struts 1.
+Apache Struts 2, released in October 2006, is the second generation of the Apache Struts framework.
+It was developed concurrently with Apache Struts 1; i.e., the first release of Struts 2 was two years before the last release of Struts 1.

 There are some differences between those two generations, including changes in threading, action classes or validation.

-Struts 2 development is still active and, as of writing this article, the newest version is 2.5.25.
-If you would like to start with Struts 2, remember that minimum requirements are Servlet API 2.4, JSP 2.0 and Java 7.
+Struts 2 development is still active and the latest version is 6.3.0.1 (as of December 2023).
+If you would like to start with Struts 2, remember that minimum requirements are: Servlet API 3.1, JSP API 2.1, and Java 8.7.
+In October 2023, the Apache Foundation issued an End-of-Life (EOL) announcement for all 2.5.x versions of Struts.

 Back to top